stevenpencle/D6-LOA/README.md

 **FIREWALL** Controllers have the sole responsibility for enforcing security concerns within the application.
 Make sure you use the _Authorize()_ attribute and evaluate the current principal's role appropriately to restrict access to API methods in your application!

 - **Email** API for sending an email via the _IEmailService_.
 You will need to make sure the _Authorize()_ attribute is applied appropriately for you application's usage.
+You will probably not use this contoller if you just send emails from the server application (other controllers or business services).
+In that case, just inject the IEmailService and use it directly.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.
 - **Site** API for retrieving global site data like header and footer resources.
 - **Staff** API for accessing the _IStaffService_.